 The Sherman Lab is also engaged in detailed analyses of M. tuberculosis gene expression in vitro and in vivo, and has developed a novel approach to study bacterial replication rate during infection.
 Lab members maintain a longstanding interest in what the TB vaccine BCG and other attenuated mutants can reveal about mycobacterial virulence.
 In addition, the lab is interested in molecular mechanisms that may explain why TB treatment requires at least six months of chemotherapy.

 The Sherman Lab also focuses on novel assays and targets for much-improved anti-TB drugs.
 Lab members routinely employ a variety of research tools, including molecular genetics (targeted gene disruption, conditional gene expression, TraSH), biochemistry, cultivation in vitro, in macrophages and in various animal models, and whole genome microarray analysis.

-Support for Sherman’s work is provided by the National Institutes of Health, the Paul G. Allen Family Foundation, and the Bill and Melinda Gates Foundation.
+Support for Dr. Sherman’s work is provided by the National Institutes of Health and the Bill and Melinda Gates Foundation.